 California’s landmark Senate Bill 375 (2008) requires metro areas to meet targets for reducing greenhouse gas emissions from cars and light trucks.

 The Bay Area is expected to grow by 2 million people over the next 25 years.
-Plan Bay Area provides a roadmap for meeting 80 percent of the region's future housing needs in areas identified by local governments as Priority Development Areas, or PDAs.
+Plan Bay Area provided a roadmap for meeting 80 percent of the region's future housing needs in areas identified by local governments as Priority Development Areas, or PDAs.

 Plan Bay Area is a cooperative effort between MTC and the Association of Bay Area Governments – or ABAG.